Medicare Plus Choice (M+C): Interim Final Rule

 (c) Special rules for determination of

+actuarial value.
 If HCFA determines that adequate data are not

 available to determine actuarial value under paragraph (a) or (b) of